ahilanks/OSKI-EATS/README.md

 # [OSKI EATS](https://apps.apple.com/us/app/oski-eats/id6741076699)

-200+ active users in 1 month.
+500+ active users in 2 months.
 Live on the app store-- check it out at the link above!

 Contact:
 ahilanks@berkeley.edu